NHOrus/srwq-compilation/episode-10.md

 You have your Soulgain, not at 100% after tangling with Beowulf twice in a row but ready for a brawl anyway, and W17 in her Angelg, who's voice-chip or somesuch has been damaged, making her stutter like a skipping record.

-**WHICH GROUP WILL YOU GO WITH?** The obvious choice is to stick with the surviving Mirrors, but there are other things to consider: The Kurogane has their Beowulf, who you're not sure they realise the threat of, and going west means you may meet your Beowulf, and try for round 3.
+**WHICH GROUP WILL YOU GO WITH?** The obvious choice is to stick with the surviving Mirrors, but there are other things to consider: The Kurogane has their Beowulf, who you're not sure they realizethe threat of, and going west means you may meet your Beowulf, and try for round 3.
 The Giest is their secret weapon, and is guarded only by grunts: You could cripple their plans if you take the risk.
 And you have a score to settle with the crew of the Hiryu Kai.
 Their commanders have offered to switch a few of their units to the Trilobite: It means the wounded will be at their mercy, but you could be in a better position to get revenge.
 On who you're not sure.

 **HOW MUCH OF A DICK ARE YOU THE READERS GOING TO MAKE THIS VERSION OF AXEL?** Will he be obsessed with Beowulf, a scheming Shadow Mirror fanatic, a petty bitter man who's lost everything, or someone who fights for a dim point of light in the future?